fortunecookies/overview/README.md

 ## How is it Calculated?
 Our smart contract, the "GoodFortune Resolver" contains the calculation for determining the amount of GoodFortune a FortuneCookie has, as well as contains pointers to every official Batch contract

+# Spread Good Fortune in the World

+## Artists

+## FortuneCookies Foundation
+We donate 10% of every sale to the FortuneCookies Foundation, a non-profit committed to spreading good fortune by investing in social impact bounties.